yourijanssen/Tour-of-Skippers/README.md

 # Tour-of-Skippers
 This repository contains the project where I first learned about using Angular, Express & Sequelize.
-It is based on the Tour of Heroes tututorial from Angular:
+It is based on the Tour of Heroes tutorial from Angular:

 https://angular.io/tutorial/tour-of-heroes